projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 Explanation for acrn-dm popular command lines
 *********************************************

-.. note:: You can use those acrn-dm command lines according to your real requirements.
+.. note:: You can use these acrn-dm command lines according to your real requirements.

 * *-s 3,ahci,hd:/root/img/win10.img*:
   This is the hard disk onto which to install Windows 10.